genellann/AssetLoader/README.md

     }

 ## UNIT TESTS
-In order to test the AssetLoader, I made a simple Phaser game that loads assets and puts them on the stage.
+In order to test the AssetLoader, I made a simple Phaser game ([test](/test))that loads assets and puts them on the stage.
 There are several json files that I run the game with in order to test the various json structures available.
 I also ran the test in both Phaser.WEBGL and Phaser.CANVAS modes.

 Please open an [issue](https://github.com/genradley/AssetLoader/issues) if you find any bugs.
 We will fix the issue and add a test for it.